Arc'teryx Beta AR

 Weight and Packability

-The Beta AR weighs in at 15.6 ounces for a men’s medium (listed weight is 1 lb. even), which puts it about middle of the pack for alpine-ready hardshells.
-It’s certainly not a fast-and-light machine like Patagonia's minimalist Storm10 (8.3 oz.), and it even weighs a bit more than their all-rounder Pluma (14.6 oz.).
-Perhaps a future update will trim an ounce or two, but we think the weight is put to good use overall: the jacket has excellent all-day comfort with a microsuede-lined collar, a large and highly functional hood with laminated brim, multiple pockets, pit zips, and a balanced fit that allows for layering.
+The Beta AR weighs in at 15.6 ounces for a men’s medium (listed weight is 1 lb.
+0.3 oz.), which puts it about middle of the pack for alpine-ready hardshells.
+Arc'teryx's own Beta SL (short for "superlight") offers a more minimalist take on the design, shaving off storage and fabric thickness to achieve its 12-ounce weight.
+Perhaps a future update of the AR will trim an ounce or two, but we think the weight is put to good use overall: The jacket has excellent all-day comfort with a microsuede-lined collar, a large and highly functional hood with laminated brim, multiple pockets, pit zips, and a balanced fit that allows for layering.
 Further, it compresses nicely into its own hood, which can be cinched down into about a 1.5-liter size to keep everything neat and tidy.

 Packing backpack in snow (Arc'teryx Beta AR hardshell jacket tall collar)